 Every Monday night, from 7 - 7:30 PM, we all gather together at the Chapel of the Holy Family at the Newman Catholic Center to pray together in the presence of God.
 This serves as the first part of our weekly "Newman Night."

 If you are a musician interested in singing/playing at Adoration every week, please get in touch with us!

 "Ignorance of Scripture is ignorance of Christ." - St. Jerome

 The Men's Ministry at Newman Catholic strives to foster Christian discipleship among the men of our local Church and to challenge them to step "into the breach."
-Men's Ministry meets every Monday night from 7 - 9 PM.
-For more information, click here.
+Men's Ministry dates and times will be announced.

 In the Fall, Women's Ministry at Newman Catholic will focus on the women in Scripture.
 Among their conversations, they will be speaking about chastity, modesty, fashion, dating and edifying each other as women.
 Woman's Ministry meets every Tuesday afternoon from 3 - 4 PM at the Starbuck's Lounge at Rutgers.
 For more information, click here.

 friary Soup Kitchen

 Every Tuesday, from 10 AM - 2 PM, a group of students heads over to the Most Blessed Sacrament Friary in Newark, home of the Franciscan Friars of the Renewal, for a St. Martin de Porres Community Luncheon.
 Here, students have the opportunity to pray Lectio Divina with the Friars and members of the local community.
 Afterwards, there is an opportunity to help serve food, engage in fellowship with those who are less fortunate, and clean.